antonikaras/thesis_ros/Readme.md

 ## Description

-    This package contains the necessary items to connect ROS and Unity
+    This package contains the necessary items to connect ROS2 and ROS, ROS and Unity.

+## Installation

+* Follow the instructions of the repository https://github.com/antonikaras/thesis_ros2.git

 ## How to use